JitHubApp/JitHubV3/docs/auth-migration-architecture.md

 - `net10.0-desktop` (Skia Desktop)
 - `net10.0-android`
 - `net10.0-ios`
-- `net10.0-browserwasm`

-For the first milestone, we will **exclude WebAssembly** and target native/desktop only.
-Security differs:
+For the first milestone, we will target native/desktop only.

-- Native (Windows/Android/iOS/Desktop): we can store tokens using `PasswordVault` (platform secure stores).
-- WebAssembly: there is no secure equivalent for persisting secrets in-browser; we’ll handle this in a later phase.

 #### Phase 0D — App callback URIs (for the broker)
 The Uno Web Authentication Broker uses a redirect URI of the form:

 - Native: `<scheme>:/authentication-callback` (custom scheme; must be registered per platform)
-- WebAssembly: must be an origin URL (protocol + host + port)

 Recommended initial scheme name for native targets: